 9) Went back to my scrap wood and cut three horizontal boards then screwed them into place, putting two screws into each stud.

 Guess I can go and grab more cans since I now have the room for them!

 I plan on making another smaller one for the right side of the wall there, right above the light switch.
 It will hold smaller cans such as cream of mushroom or chicken.

 Total Time: A weekend

 Total Cost: $7 (since I used the plywood I had laying around)

-Since building this can rack, I went on to build a second one and put together a much better tutorial.
-To see it click here.
+Since building this can rack, I went on to build a second soup can rack and put together a much better tutorial.